Kenyon Alumni Book Club

 Neanderthals, Too Stupid to Live? with Bruce Hardy

 Neanderthals are typically seen as the dimwits of the stone age who died out once we, the mighty Homo sapiens, showed up.
 Is this an accurate depiction?
-This lecture presents the latest data addressing this ongoing us vs. them battle.

 The Great Simplification with Fred Baumann

 Baumann discusses the increasingly simplified and extreme oppositions we are experiencing in current American politics and asks what this is likely to mean in the not so distant future.